Acquisition, Technology & Logistics Agency

 Research on the assessment of Anti-Submarine Warfare (ASW) and Mine Counter Measures (MCM), decision support systems for ASW, and the underwater acoustics.

-Unmanned Maritime Vehicles and Underwater Weapons Technology Division
+Uncrewed Maritime Vehicles and Underwater Weapons Technology Division

 Naval Platform and Signature Technology Division